 Eligible direct costs are those costs incurred directly by the beneficiary during the duration of the project and used primarily for the purpose of achieving the objectives of the project.
 All eligible expenses must be incurred between the Start Date and the End Date of the Project and must be limited to the budgeted value.

-Eligible Costs for De Minimis Aid:
+Eligible Costs:

 The eligible direct costs are: